Have you forgotten to protect the tenancy deposit?

 Members will find a FAQ on alternative schemes here.

-This is due to come into effect some time in 2025, at which time no-fault evictions in England will be abolished.
-However, it also provides that some evictions using the Section 8 procedure will be conditional upon dealing with deposits correctly.
+Stage 1 of the Act came into effect on 1 May 2026, so (apart from previously served notices) no-fault evictions in England are now abolished.
+However, the Act provides that most evictions using the Section 8 procedure will be conditional upon the landlord or his agent having dealt with deposits correctly.

 Under the Tenancy Deposit Regulations:

-If you want your tenant to leave, the first thing most landlords do is serve a section 21 notice.
+If you want your tenant to leave, you need to use the Section 8 procedure.
 Or, in Wales, you may want to serve a notice under one of the Welsh ‘no fault’ grounds.
 However – horrors!

 If you haven’t protected the deposit – you can’t use a no-fault ground for possession